computationalmystic/sengfs19-group3/Sprint-1/sprint1.md

 Actor: User and the administrators from augur data system

-Goals: Main goal is the user can see repo pages is to display repo and can use repo group pages to search the repo detail follow by repo groups.
+Goals: Main goals is display repo data from augur.
+Also, user can basic use repo-group to find a specific repo-data.

 Fail: No result if there no response from Augur end point.